 Plus500 is one of the most popular CFD trading platforms in Australia.
 It’s definitely the one I see most advertised online.
 But is it actually a good place to trade stocks and other assets?
-Here are some of the reasons why I don’t think its a good fit for most people.
+Here are some of the reasons why I don’t think its a good fit for most people and why you should look into a better alternative.
 If you’ve been thinking about signing up to Plus500, make sure you read this first.

 On Plus500 you aren’t trading real stocks.
 Instead you’re trading CFDs.
 These are basically just a contract that tracks the price of the underlying asset.
 While it will behave the same as a stock in terms of price, there are some additional risks.

 Trades on Plus500 are leveraged.
 This means you’re using a smaller amount of capital to control a larger amount of an asset.
 This is risky.
 Trading with leverage, or margin means that you’re position could be liquidated if the price moves against you.

 While leverage can be a powerful tool for professional traders – for amateurs it’s dangerous.
 It can also be really tricky to understand.
 Most people shouldn’t be margin trading.
 Leave that to the pros.

 When you buy a stock, you now own that stock.
 You can hold it for as long as you like.
 On Plus500 your positions will close.
 Each contract you trade has an expiry.
 Your trade will close out automatically when the contract expires.
 If you’re currently down, you’ll lose money.
 You can’t hold onto the contract and hope the price will recover.

 This means that Plus500 isn’t good for long term investing.

 No. Plus500 positions expire.
 Remember it’s a CFD, so when the contract expires the position will close.
 If the position is at a loss when the expiry hits you will lose money.
 When you own a stock it doesn’t expire.
 That means you can ride out market downturns for longer term investing strats.

 Plus500 for Crypto